Understanding and controlling the sources of discrepancy between tests and simulations

 Limitations of the traditional approach

-Traditionally, when simple material testing is carried out, the applied forces are well controlled, and a conventional instrumentation, such as a strain gauge, equip the test piece.
+Traditionally, when simple material testing is carried out, the applied forces are well controlled, and conventional instrumentation, such as a strain gauge, equip the test piece.
 These standardised tests ensure a homogeneous deformation in the sample in order to identify a model parameter [3].
 In this context, the determination of complex models requires a lot of tests.
 Moreover, this strategy cannot be applied to tests on structures for which the geometry and the constitutive model are more complex.

-During this step of adjustment and/or validation of the numerical simulation, a loss of data continuity is observed.
-Indeed, the numerical simulation provides results (among which displacement fields) over the whole part.
-The information is extremely rich and helps to determine critical areas.
-Yet during the test, whether strain gauges, displacement sensors or lasers are used as sensors, they are most often localized at a given location.
-These sensors do not cover the entire part and their measurements are not expressed in the reference frame of the simulation, which makes the comparison between test and calculation more difficult.
+These sensors do not cover the entire part, and their measurements are not expressed in the reference frame of the simulation, which makes the comparison between the test and calculation more difficult.
 Furthermore, in case of disagreement between experimental and simulated data, it is often extremely difficult to identify the causes of this difference because the measurements are localized.
-It is therefore possible that the actual critical area was not instrumented.
-Does this gap come from the mechanical behaviour, the boundary conditions, the simplifying assumptions made in the model?
-In order to answer these questions, further simulations or even additional tests on prototypes are needed, which means a cost and a time overrun.
+It is, therefore, possible that the actual critical area was not instrumented.
+Does this gap come from the mechanical behaviour, the boundary conditions, or the simplifying assumptions made in the model?

 The 3D model to ensure the data continuity

-- to define test specifications,
+• to define test specifications,

-- to design and carry out virtual tests implementing all sensors attached to the prototype in its testing environment,
+• to design and carry out virtual tests implementing all sensors attached to the prototype in its testing environment,

-- to perform measurements during the actual test,
+• to perform measurements during the actual test,

-- and finally, to adjust and validate the numerical simulation.
+• and finally, to adjust and validate the numerical simulation.

-Thus, the measurement is performed directly in the reference frame of the numerical simulation, and the results are expressed on the finite element mesh.
-The comparison between test data and simulation data is therefore immediate.
-Additionally, in case of disagreement, the areas where the difference is significant can be identified.
-Additionally, the measurement data is large thanks to the acquisition of a displacement field.
-These measurements, expressed on the finite element mesh, also enable automated model adjustment using the so-called finite element model updating (FEMU) method.
-This identification can be weighted by the measurement uncertainty to obtain the new model parameters and their uncertainties in comparison with the data used as a reference.
-The advent of image-based measurement techniques enables significant measured data enrichment, and the simultaneous identification of several model parameters with only one test thanks to the measured heterogeneous field [5].
+Additionally, the areas where the difference is significant can be identified in case of disagreement.
+Further, the measurement data is large thanks to acquiring a displacement field.
+These measurements, expressed on the finite element mesh, enable automated model adjustment using the finite element model updating (FEMU) method.
+This identification can be weighted by the measurement uncertainty to obtain the new model parameters and their uncertainties compared to the data used as a reference.

 Towards an accurate estimate of the various sources of deviation

-- to the improper specification of the boundary conditions, which differ from what has been done in the actual test conditions,
+• to the improper specification of the boundary conditions, which differ from what has been done in the actual test conditions,

 Conclusion

-- Ensures the continuity of the design digital chain,
+• Ensures the continuity of the design digital chain,

-- Aggregates simulation data and test data,
+• Aggregates simulation data and test data,

-- Validates the numerical simulation and in case of disagreement between experimental and simulated data, adjusts the implemented mechanical model.
+• Validates the numerical simulation and, in case of disagreement between experimental and simulated data, adjusts the implemented mechanical model.

 References